 Only one rider per horse is permitted.

 Horses are not permitted in the camping or picnic areas.
-There are hitching posts available in the picnic areas along the Leipers Fork Segment of the National Scenic Trail.
+There are hitching posts available in the picnic areas along the Highland Rim Section of the Natchez Trace National Scenic Trail near Leiper's Fork, TN.
 There are private campgrounds off the Parkway that do allow horses, or provide horse stalls and trails.
-A complete list of campgrounds is available here.